 By the way, It’s a relieved that I got a plane ticket, as I tend to forget or procrastinate the last-minute.
 I know this is bad.
 I found Sriwijaya Airlines have route to Kupang with their Sriwijaya fleet and their subsidiary, NAM air.
 Yeay, Problem solved!

 Kupang city accommodation has been developed for tourists.
 Especially when there was a direct flight from Darwin, Australia.
-You can find the range of hotels up to 4 stars hotel!
+You can find the range of hotels up to 4 stars hotel in Kupang!

 do visit in NTT Kupang are SOE, Mount Mutis, Tablolong beach, Oehala Waterfall, Crystal Cave, Kolbano beach, and the famous Semau Island for its exotic beaches.